DHChoksi/DHChoksi/README.md

 ## Experience

+### Junior Technical Game Designer
+**Elite Neuro** — Remote, CA | Jun 2025 – Present
+- Supported the design and development of a **complex VR-based cognitive training system**, contributing to gameplay mechanics, 3D asset integration, and interaction logic using **Unity** and **Blender**.
+- Collaborated with developers, designers, and researchers to prototype neuro-interactive modules optimized for visual clarity and real-time performance.
+- Documented workflows, technical specifications, and UX decisions to streamline future AR/VR iterations and ensure consistency across builds.

 ### VR Research and Technology Intern
 **Delta Airlines** — Atlanta, GA | Jan 2025 – May 2025
 - Captured high-fidelity 3D models using the **Artec Leo LiDAR scanner** and optimized assets in **Artec Studio 19** and **Blender** for VR simulations.
 - Authored SOPs and documentation to standardize 3D scanning workflows across engineering teams.
 - Developed two interactive **XR training simulations** in Unity, enhancing learning outcomes for over 20,000 users.

-### Junior Technical Game Designer
-**Elite Neuro** — Remote, CA | Jun 2025 – Present
-- Designed and integrated immersive **VR gameplay systems** in Unity, focusing on mechanics, lighting, and 3D asset pipelines.
-- Collaborated on UX design and technical documentation to ensure seamless production workflows.

 ### Project Manager & Level Designer
 **BooBoo Games** — Ahmedabad, India | Jul 2022 – Aug 2023